 Each round begins on Avenue du Parc and shortly the the riders tackle the Côte Camillien-Houde.
 The climb in Parc du Mont-Royal is 1.8 kilometres long and slopes at 8% before a steady drop leads onto 1 kilometre on the flat.
 Then the next climb appears.
 The Côte de la Polytechnique is 780 metres long and the average gradient sits at 6%.
 A 200 metres section at 11% is the steepest stretch in each round.

 The route descends down Chemin de la Rampe before entering the wide Boulevard Edouard-Montpetit.
-A left-hander and two right-handers lead onto the Avenue Claude Champagne, an uphill of 800 metres at 4%.
+A left-hander and two right-handers lead onto the Avenue Pagnuelo, an uphill of 534 metres at 7.5%.

-Over the Claude Champagne climb it is 2.9 kilometres to the line.
-The first 500 metres are on the flat before a flying descent takes the riders to the U-turn with 560 metres left.
+Over the Avenue Pagnuelo climb it is almost 3 kilometres to the line.
+The first 500 metres are on the flat before a flying descent takes the riders to the U-turn with 560 metres remaining.

 Click on the images to zoom